kvarak/dnd/docs/_Rules/skills.md

     The skill of making reliable bows and arrows.
     <details>
       <summary>Advanced Bowyer</summary>
-      Your skill with this trade grants Expertise on all checks when crafting bows or arrows.
+      Your skill with this trade grants <b>Expertise</b> on all checks when crafting bows or arrows.
     </details>
   </details>